Leading Assault Lawyers Sydney

 Get a powerful strategic defence for any assault charge.
 Our expert Sydney criminal lawyers fight to have charges withdrawn or downgraded, protecting your record and your freedom.

-Expert Defence for Every Type of Assault Charge
+Expert Defence for All Assault Charges in NSW

-Our goal is to achieve the best possible outcome, whether that’s having the charge withdrawn, securing a downgrade, or avoiding a criminal conviction.
+Our goal is to achieve the best possible outcome, whether that means having the charge withdrawn, negotiating a downgrade, or avoiding a criminal conviction.

 We provide a results-focused legal defence for all matters related to an assault offence, including: